Are you accused of vandalism or criminal mischief in McLennan County?

 Seek advice from a Waco criminal defense attorney if you have been accused of criminal mischief in McLennan County.
-Vandalism, and destruction of property are considered “criminal mischief” which will be charged either a misdemeanor of a felony depending largely on the amount of damage to the property.
-Board certified attorney Thomas C. West routinely represents individuals charged with criminal mischief throughout the Waco area.
+Vandalism and destruction of property are considered “criminal mischief,” which will be charged either a misdemeanor or a felony depending mainly on the amount of damage to the property.
+Since 1925, Dunnam & Dunnam has defended people accused of a crime in McLennan County.
+Call us at 254-753-6437 to talk about your matter for free.

 Waco Texas Vandalism Laws and Statutes